davidtchiu/davidtchiu.github.io/teaching/cs475/hwk5.sobel/index.md

    0  0  0   0  0
    ```

 6. Now suppose the **threshold** was input as 80 on the command line.
-The final output 2D array would be:
+The final (convolved) output 2D array would be:

    ```c
    0  0  0   0  0